msokolov/lux/doc/PLANS.md

 implementation of the low-level search iterators that re-uses Solr's sharding components.

-### Iterate over leaf DocReaders internally

-Currently we rely on some generic functionality in Lucene that exposes a simpler "single-index" API.
-We could save some cycles by handling the iteration over index segments in our code.

 ## XQuery 3.0

 We will track whatever features are made available in the open source version of Saxon, at least to the extent of ensuring the optimizer doesn't break them.
 Other than that, we don't have any immediate plans to support a full range of XQuery 3.0 features, although we may add some.

-## Standard HTTP request handling in the app server

-We're looking at implementing the EXQuery request specification in the Lux app server, or providing an integration with Servlex, which would do that work.

 ## Extensible text analysis
 Lucene allows for a wide variety of text